Lesson video

 If you've got all four of those, well done, that's brilliant.

-If we only focused on the 50th percentile of data, the average, we would exclude the majority of users in the data set.
+If we only focused on the 50th percentile of data, the average, we would exclude the majority of users in the dataset.

 So what we need to do is we need to use a bigger range.

-We need to use the data from the fifth, the 95th percentile, that include 90% of users that we will be able to consider when designing.
+That include 90% of users that we will be able to consider when designing.

 So let's have a look at that back on our histogram.

-So there we have the fifth percentile and the 95th percentile, and in between that, we have the majority of users which we can then use when we are designing our products.
+And in between that, we have the majority of users which we can then use when we are designing our products.

-Now, can you think of any products that are adjustable, that allow you to adjust depending on the person that is using them?
-Okay, one example might be adjustable car seats, and you can adjust these in all manners, height, the length and the pedals of the car, the backrest, you can adjust all sorts, and that again is so multiple drivers, multiple passengers can sit comfortably in the car.
+Okay, one example might be adjustable car seats, and you can adjust these in all manners, height, the length from the pedals of the car, the back rest you can adjust all sorts, and that again is so multiple drivers, multiple passengers can sit comfortably in the car.

 Another good example is adjustable gym machines, which can be adjusted depending on the person using those machines.